sedostheatre/sedos.co.uk/input/regular-events/acting-group.md

 ---
 title: Acting Group
 image: /assets/51947468703_826d865d22_c.jpg
-venue: Theatre Deli Leadenhall Studios, 107 Leadenhall Street, London EC3A 4AF
+venue: theatre-deli
 recurrence: First Wednesday of every month, 7-9pm
 ticket-prices: £5 per person (members and non-members alike)
 metaTitle: London Acting Group with Sedos
 metaDescription: The London Acting Group run by Sedos meets on the first Wednesday of every month.
 Find out how to sign up
 ---
 **The London Acting Group run by Sedos takes place on the first Wednesday of every month, re-starting from Wednesday 4 May 2022.**

 Sessions take place at Theatre Deli Leadenhall Studios, 107 Leadenhall Street, London EC3A 4AF from 7-9pm.